melissabreynolds/personalsite/cv.md

 ### Works in Progress
 _Journal Forum_
-Co-editor (with Hannah Frydman, University of Washington) of a prospective forum of articles on "Reproductive Rights Beyond Roe" for the journal _Gender & History_ (in preparation for submission June 2023)
+Co-editor (with Hannah Frydman, University of Washington) of a prospective forum of articles on "Reproductive Rights Beyond Roe" for the journal _Gender & History_ (under review)

 _Digital Editions_
-(under review) "Old Books, New Knowledge?" an initiative to publish digital critical editions of later medieval medical manuscripts owned and annotated by early modern readers; part of a larger grant proposal, "Crafting an Open Source Digital Publication Tool for the History of Science," submitted in collaboration with Pamela Smith (Columbia University) to the National Science Foundation
+"Old Books, New Knowledge?" an initiative to publish digital critical editions of later medieval medical manuscripts owned and annotated by early modern readers; part of a larger digital humanities project to text-drive an open access platform for publishing digital critical editions known as EditionCrafter, headed by Pamela Smith of Columbia University, "Crafting an Open Source Digital Publication Tool for the History of Science," and funded by the National Science Foundation

 ## Fellowships, Grants, and Awards
 ### External
 2023  	J. Worth Estes Prize, American Association for the History of Medicine 2022  	Co-collaborator on EditionCrafter, National Science Foundation Grant # 2218218
 2020	Honorable Mention, Society of Fellows in Critical Bibliography Annual Essay Prize
 2018 	Dissertation Completion Fellowship, American Council of Learned Societies
 2018	Grant-in-aid, Folger Shakespeare Library, Faculty Weekend Seminar